pussinboots/angularjs-crypto/README.md

 -------------
 * configurable error handling strict or elegant mode
 * support for http ajax calls missing only ng resource calls are supported (under investigation)
-* aggressive console logging is active for development maybe make it configurable

 Features
 -------------